apache/skywalking/docs/en/setup/backend/backend-telemetry.md

 ...
 ```
 ### Service discovery (k8s)
-If you deploy an oap-server cluster on k8s, the oap-server instance(pod) could not has the dedicated IP or hostname.
+If you deploy an oap-server cluster on k8s, the oap-server instance(pod) could not has the static IP or hostname.
 We can leverage [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/getting-started/#kubernetes) to discover the oap-server instance and scrape & transfer the metrics to OAP [OpenTelemetry receiver](backend-receivers.md#opentelemetry-receiver).

 How to install SkyWalking on k8s can refer to [Apache SkyWalking Kubernetes](https://github.com/apache/skywalking-kubernetes)